-The important thing is to understand how much you’re paying and why you’re paying that much, as this means you can work out whether you can save money by switching and changing the ways that you use gas and electricity.
+The important thing is to understand how much you’re paying and why you’re paying that much, as this means you can work out whether you can save money by switching energy suppliers and changing the ways that you use gas and electricity.

 Understanding your restaurant’s energy bill can help you see exactly how much energy you’re using and how much you’re paying for it.
 If you have a smart meter, this will show when and where you use energy to help you work out if there are any ways you can cut your consumption.

 Your energy bill will have information about your contract, the rates you’re paying, and information on the other things that make up the total you pay each month, including:

 - Standing charge - A set fee you pay every day regardless of your power usage.
 Standing charges can be anything from 25p to 61p per day for gas and 25p to 34p per day for electricity.
 It pays to check for lower standing charges when comparing business energy deals.

 - Unit rate – This is the cost you pay for each unit of energy you use, measured in kilowatt-hours (kWh).
 Lower unit rates tend to be close to 4p per kWh for gas and 16p per kWh for electricity.

 - Climate Change Levy (CCL) charge - The CCL was introduced by the government as a way of encouraging commercial businesses to reduce their carbon emissions and increase energy efficiency.
 This charge is included in the cost of your energy bill.
 Your business will be exempt from this charge if it uses less than 33 kWh of electricity per day or less than 145 kWh of gas per day.